Excel Macro Button: What is it and How to Create OneJul 31, 2022

 Using Form Controls to Create Macro Buttons

-The second option available to you is to create macro buttons with a Form Control.
-This setup is extremely similar to the one we have discussed, but the main difference between Form Control and Shapes is the styling.
+The second option available is creating macro buttons with a Form Control.
+This setup is highly similar to the one we discussed, but styling is the main difference between Form Control and Shapes.

-Form control buttons don't offer the appearance of getting pressed after getting clicked, but unfortunately, the design is somewhat archaic in style.
+Form control buttons don't offer the appearance of getting pressed after clicking, but unfortunately, the design is somewhat archaic.

-You are also unable to amend the color of your form control button either.
+You can also not amend the color of your form control button either.
 All you can amend is the font size, type, or color.

 Insert a Form Control Button

-To include a Form Control button, click on the developer tab and click insert.
+To include a Form Control button, click on the developer tab and Insert.
 From here, a drop-down offers you options under Form Controls.

 Using ActiveX Controls for Macro Buttons